Candy asses: Plot

-Fuches (Stephen Root) visits Moss's father Jim (Robert Ray Wisdom), a Vietnam War veteran who specialized in psychological warfare, to discuss Barry's role in Moss's death.
-Jim instead takes Fuches to the police to be arrested, where Dunn (Sarah Burns) identifies him as "The Raven".
-At first believing Fuches was trying to frame Barry, Jim grows suspicious when he learns that Gene also blamed Barry for everything bad that happened to him.
+Fuches (Stephen Root) visits Moss's father Jim (Robert Ray Wisdom), a Vietnam War veteran and former SERE instructor to discuss Barry's role in Moss's death.
+Jim instead takes Fuches to the police, where Dunn (Sarah Burns) identifies him as "The Raven".
+Jim grows suspicious when he learns that Gene also blamed Barry.
 Jim questions Gene at the MasterClass wrap party about Barry.
-Gene claims Barry is a good person, but Jim notices sweat on Gene's forehead, raising his suspicions.
+Gene claims Barry is a good person, but Jim notices sweat on Gene's forehead.

-Still suffering from the hallucinatory effects of the poison, Barry is taken by George to the parking lot outside a hospital.
-With a gun beside him, George says that he still thinks about Ryan and how he changed his life for the better, lamenting his death and the damage that Barry inflicted on him.
-Barry imagines himself reaching the crowd on the beach, which is full of people he killed, including Chris (Chris Marquette) and Goran Pazar (Glenn Fleshler).
-He suddenly wakes up while being rushed to the emergency room and sees George has taken his own life with the aforementioned gun.
+Still suffering from the hallucinatory effects of the poison, Barry is taken by George to a hospital parking lot.
+With a gun beside him, George laments his son's death.
+Barry imagines himself reaching the crowd on the beach, which is full of people he has killed, including Chris (Chris Marquette) and Goran Pazar (Glenn Fleshler).
+He suddenly wakes up while being rushed to the emergency room and sees George has fatally shot himself.

-Albert (James Hiroyuki Liao), who has also grown suspicious about Barry's potential connection to the murders, questions Fuches with the cameras in the interrogation room off.
+Albert (James Hiroyuki Liao), who has also grown suspicious about Barry, questions Fuches with the cameras in the interrogation room off.
 Realizing who Albert is, Fuches admits his role in turning Barry into a hitman, and slyly reveals Barry's role in Chris' death.
-An alarmed Albert leaves the station, taking his gun from his desk.
+A shaken Albert leaves the station, taking his gun from his desk.